dailytutorfor.you

 Scenario: Building a New Feature

-Let's see a concrete example.
-Suppose you want to add a "user authentication" feature to your application.
+Let's look at a concrete example.
+Suppose you want to add a "user authentication" feature to your app.

 User: Help me add user authentication to my Express.js app

-Instead of immediately writing code, an agent with Superpowers will activate the brainstorming skill:
+Instead of writing code immediately, an agent with Superpowers will activate the brainstorming skill:

 Agent: Before I start coding, I want to understand what you really need.
 1. What authentication method do you prefer?
 (JWT, Session, OAuth?)
 2. Do you need social login?
 (Google, GitHub, etc.) 3.
 Should users be able to reset passwords?
 4. Any specific security requirements?

-This is Socratic design refinement—the agent helps you think through details you might have missed.
+This is Socratic design refinement—the agent helps you think through details that might be missed.

 Step 2: Design Document